 Things to do in Santa Cruz

-- Natural Bridges Beach and Monarch Butterfly Grove
+- Explore Natural Bridges State Beach and the Monarch Butterfly Grove

 - Drive West Cliff Drive